yeorok/morphik-core/ui-component/README.md

-# DataBridge UI Component
+# Morphik UI Component

-A modern React-based UI for DataBridge, built with Next.js and Tailwind CSS.
+A modern React-based UI for Morphik, built with Next.js and Tailwind CSS.
 This component provides a user-friendly interface for:
 - Document management and uploads
 - Interactive chat with your knowledge base
 - Real-time document processing feedback